 The houses are quiet during study hall—showering, laundering, watching television, gaming, and using the phone are prohibited.
 Families and friends are asked not to contact students (i.e., by phone, text message, etc.) during study hall hours or after lights out.

 Students new to the school may petition to study in their room, but only after academic comments have been posted in October.
 The assistant head/academic dean may grant permission for the study privileges, but only after consultation with a student’s parents, advisor, and the director of residential life.
 Decisions regarding study privileges are based on a student’s academic achievement, as well as on evidence of their study habits in the house or in proctored study hall.

 Students in academic difficulty or students who misuse their study time may be restricted to a specific study area (e.g., proctored study hall, Sunday afternoon study hall in the library) or may lose other privileges.

 Students are expected to complete a considerable amount of outside work for each of their classes.
 Two hours of study each night will rarely be enough time to complete all assignments.
 Consequently, after study hall, the houses and the library remain quiet for further study.

-Before leaving campus on school vacations, students must clean their rooms thoroughly, complete their blue slips, and check out personally with the house parent on duty.
-Upon returning to campus from vacations, students must check in personally with the house parent on duty.
+Before leaving campus on school vacations, students must clean their rooms thoroughly, complete their blue slips, and check out personally with the house faculty on duty.
+Upon returning to campus from vacations, students must check in personally with the house faculty on duty.
 Failing to clean a room thoroughly will result in work jobs or possible fines.